14 May How smart are your meeting spaces?

 In order to facilitate remote working and ensure that meetings are productive, whether or not attendees are physically in the room, video conferencing solutions are a must.

 Interactive whiteboards are another way of helping remote teams collaborate.
-Not only can teams sketch out ideas just as they would on a traditional flipchart, documents and notes can be shared automatically with attendees at the end of the session.
+Not only can teams sketch out ideas just as they would on a traditional flipchart, but documents and notes can also be shared automatically with attendees at the end of the session.

 What are the benefits of smart meeting spaces?

 Smarter meeting spaces offer a range of benefits: